 Misopates orontium is a spring-germinating annual and the trend towards autumn sowing of crops, together with agricultural intensification, has been considered contributory towards its decline.
-Where introduced into a garden at Halstead (TQ4861, not given in table below) in the late 1990s it has been found (in 2015, and despite weeding out in the interim) to continue germinating well into summer, developing fruit into autumn, and (unless controlled) able to dominate open ground.
+Where introduced into a garden at Halstead (TQ4861, not given in table below) in the late 1990s it has been found (up to 2020, and despite weeding out in the interim) to continue germinating well into summer, developing fruit into autumn, and (unless controlled) able to dominate open ground, spreading over 50m from its original location.
 What initially appears to be quite an attractive small pink snapdragon, in the later stages of development becomes more coarse and wiry, interlacing over large areas.